 Getting used to the same meals can be at times boring.
 Worse still, you may end up losing your appetite and probably supply your body with fewer nutrients.
-Sometimes, bringing that scrumptious meal on the table may mean discovering new menus and cooking ideas.
-Banana blossoms are one of the popular recipes that are gaining more popularity among western dishes.
+How to cook banana Sometimes, bringing that scrumptious meal on the table may mean discovering new menus and cooking ideas.
+How to cook banana flower blossoms are one of the popular recipes that are gaining more popularity among western dishes.

 When fried and battered, these flowers resemble a fish in regards to color and texture.
 Though most people pay more attention to the banana fruit, studies have shown that banana flowers are rich in healthy nutrients which are essential to the body, and including them in your diet can help fight some health complications.
 Detailed below are the benefits of eating banana blossoms, tips on how to cook and enjoy them, and recipes!
 But before you get to all these fun parts, get to know more about bananas: